hamlet-io/docs/docs/how-to/define/accessing-components.md

 }
 ```

-The lambda function is pretty simple, the code is in S3, its using python and it has 128mb of memory
+The Lambda function is pretty simple: the code is in S3, it's using Python and it has 128mb of memory.

-At the moment this solution has a lambda component and a globadb component, but they don't know anything about each other.
-There are two functions in the lambda component, process_order needs read access to the usertable and the create_user table needs read/write access to the usertable.
+At this point the solution has a Lambda component and a globaldb component, but they don't know anything about each other.
+There are two functions in the Lambda component: process_order needs read access to the user table and the create_user table needs read/write access to the user table.

-1. The first part of the configuration is to link the functions to the user table
+1. The first part of the configuration is to link the functions to the user table:

     ```json
     {